 Here’s an example:

-In both cases, the video gives a strong sense of the services and lives of the residents.
+Video gives a strong sense of the services and lives of the residents.

 In addition, you can create other videos that expand on resident activities, special events, and what it’s like to work at your business.
 Post these on YouTube and use them in your social media marketing.